 - Some people eat sweet hummus with a spoon (like I do with Nutella), although a dipping vehicle adds more texture to the creaminess of the hummus.

-Once you’ve made your pumpkin pie hummus, store it in the fridge until you’re ready to serve.
-The max amount it can be left out at room temperature is 4 hours.
+Yes!
+Once you've made your pumpkin pie hummus, store it in the fridge until you're ready to serve.

-Pumpkin Pie Hummus Recipe
+Pumpkin Pie Dessert Hummus

 Ingredients